1 - I Didn’t Go Looking for Spiritual Direction — It Found Me

 Not all at once.
 Not through a retreat, a book, or a church brochure.

-Through the unexpected kindness of people who stayed when I wasn’t sure I wanted them to.
+It found me through pain and suffering, through silence, and through the unexpected kindness of people who stayed when I wasn’t sure I wanted them to.

 And it began in the desert.